Graduate Study in Chemistry

-The department offers courses of study leading to the degrees of M.S. and Ph.D. in chemistry.
+The department offers courses of study leading to the degree of Ph.D. in chemistry and also offers a M.S. with Thesis Option as well as M.S.
+Non-Thesis Option.
 We approach our graduate education using a very interdisciplinary approach that prepares graduates to be independent researchers, provides them with an education with both breadth and depth in training in chemistry, and just as importantly, focuses on the development of good communication skills.

-Support in our program is guaranteed for five years for students in good academic standing, in the form of either teaching or research assistantships for the academic year and the summer.
-In addition, tuition and most fees are waived.
+Support in our program is guaranteed for five years for Ph.D. students in good academic standing, in the form of either teaching or research assistantships for the academic year and the summer.
+In addition, tuition is waived.

 - 24 credits in graduate-level chemistry coursework (with approval of advisor, up to 12 credits may be taken in related areas)

 - 6 credits of research